w3f/Grants-Program/applications/mobile-polka.md

 - **Contact Email:** Contact email (e.g. john@duo.com)
 - **Website:** Your website

+### Our Capability:
+- **Track Record**: Our previous mobile app projects showcase our proficiency, with successful applications boasting high download numbers (100,000+) and active user engagement(50,000+).
+- **Collaboration**: We've established a reputation for collaboration, evident in our partnerships with industry leaders.
+We have been recognized by prominent entities, aligning with our commitment to excellence in software development.
+Our project has joined Microsoft for Startups Founders Hub with a mix of 38 technical benefits and business resources.

+- **Software Development Expertise**: Our team comprises skilled professionals experienced in blockchain, mobile app, and web system development.
+Demonstrated success in delivering diverse technical projects with positive user outcomes.
+In-depth understanding of blockchain technologies, particularly tailored to Polkadot's ecosystem.
+- **Open Source Engagement**: Active contributors to open-source projects, showcasing our dedication to collaborative development and knowledge sharing within the developer community.
+- **Project Management Skills**: Proven project management capabilities demonstrated by the successful development and deployment of impactful systems.
+Our project is led by individuals holding BSc, MSc, and BA degrees, along with recognized certifications.
+### Feasibility Validation:
+#### Technical Prototyping:
+Initiated the development of a technical prototype, providing a tangible demonstration of key features for the proposed Polkadot Explorer and Analytics app.
+#### API Integration Tests:
+Conducting rigorous integration tests with relevant APIs to ensure seamless real-time data retrieval, contributing to the reliability of our solution.
+#### Continuous Evaluation and adaptation:
+Implementing an iterative approach to development, allowing us to continuously adapt the solution based on real-time user feedback and evolving technology trends.

 ### Legal Structure

 - **Registered Address:** Address of your registered legal entity, if available.
 Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)